-U_a does not need to be globally concave for this conflict to arise.
-As soon as V is non-convex, the optimal test should not be fully revealing for some priors p.
+The function U_a does not need to be globally concave for this conflict to arise.
+As soon as V is nonconvex, the optimal test should not be fully revealing for some priors p.
 Similarly, our analysis is robust to further psychological factors such as anxiety, curiosity, fear, etc. The sole property of V that is used in the following is that it is a continuous function.
-For instance, we could add a term $\gamma F(b)$ modeling curiosity to the function V. In order to capture that a more informative signal satisfies the patient's curiosity better, we could assume that F is strictly convex.
+16 For instance, we could add a term $\gamma F(b)$ modeling curiosity to the function V. In order to capture that a more informative signal satisfies the patient's curiosity better, we could assume that F is strictly convex.
 This would not require any changes to our analysis (and we could conclude that for sufficiently large γ the incentives for receiving as much information as possible become dominant).
-17
+17 literature.
+To our knowledge, Richter (1957) contains the first published statement of a result that immediately implies Proposition 1.18 For ease of reference, we provide a short and nontechnical exposition of how to solve (1), which is given in the proof of Proposition 1.

-The optimization problem (1) is a classical problem in geometric moment theory which was solved independently by various authors in the 1950s.
-We refer to Kemperman (1968) for an overview of the earlier literature.
-To our knowledge, Richter (1957) contains the first published statement of a result which immediately implies Proposition 1 below.18 For ease of reference, we provide a short and non-technical exposition of how to solve (1) which is given in the proof of Proposition 1.
+The optimization problem (1) is a classical problem in geometric moment theory, which was solved independently by various authors in the 1950s.
+We refer to Kemperman (1968) for an overview of the earlier